 - Code migration - Context menu code

 - File upload control

-- Specify the font and background colors for input, table, and grid controls
+- Font and background colors for input, table, and grid controls

 - Keyboard shortcuts for extensible controls